Frequently Asked Questions:

 • What turnover can I expect as a franchisee?

-This of course depends upon the individual and the hard work and commitment given to the business.
+This of course depends upon the effort of individual and the hard work and commitment given to the business – no guarantees can be given.
 From our own experience we would suggest a turnover target of £35k in the first year rising by around £10k per year for the following 3 years.
-We are a very low overhead business (as we visit the customer) and therefore around 60% of this could be your net profit.
+We are a very low overhead business (as we visit the customer) and therefore up to 60% of this could be your net profit (subject to tax of course).

 • Are there businesses in the chosen territory that get support already or do you have to find the jobs?